anderoos/anderoos/README.md

 ## 👋 Hi there!
 I'm a passionate data enthusiast based in New York with a background in molecular biology and biotechnology.
-Starting my data journey with Analytics and Data Science, hoping to expand my knowledge into ML and NLP.
+Starting my data journey with Analytics and Data Science, hoping to expand my knowledge into ML.
 ## Project Highlights

 ## Connect with me: